NattyOrRoid/customerNProduct/README.md

 - `/customerRegistration`
   -  Method: `POST`
     - Request Body: `{First_Name, Last_Name, Email (Office, Personal), Family Members.}`
     - Explanation: This endpoint is used to register new customer .
 It will return a response with the status of the request if successful.
-If the customer already exist, exception will be thrown.
+If the customer already exist based on the email (personal or office), exception will be thrown.

 - `/customer`
   -  Method: `GET`